The Inverted Pyramid for Effective Business Writing

 Nope.
 The Inverted Pyramid is not some new archaeological destination.
-It is the method of writing used by journalists and many other writers to present information tersely, efficiently and compellingly.
-Because of its nature, it has many applications for business writing too.
+It is the writing technique used by journalists and many other writers to present information tersely, efficiently and compellingly.
+Because of its emphasis on brevity and quick communication, it has many applications for business writing too.

-In essence, the Inverted Pyramid acknowledges the likelihood of the audience not reading your article in full.
-Thus, it places the most important information at the beginning, and gradually dwindles down.
-This method of writing is particularly useful for businesses, particularly startups.
-In a world of competition, where hundreds of glossy brochures and sleek websites compete for attention, the likelihood of your client not having the sustained interest to read everything is extremely high.
-You need to punch your message across immediately.
-You need to cut to the chase and lock down your client's attention right away.
-The Inverted Pyramid is the formula to achieve these.
-Its structure could also be a guideline, if you are having difficulties churning out content.
+In essence, the Inverted Pyramid acknowledges the likelihood of the audience not reading any written communication in full.
+Thus, it places the most important information at the beginning and gradually dwindles down.
+This method of writing is particularly useful for businesses, particularly startups, because in a world where hundreds of glossy brochures and sleek websites compete for attention, the likelihood of your client not having the sustained interest to read everything is extremely high.
+You would therefore need to punch your message across immediately.
+You also need to cut to the chase and lock down your client's attention straight away.
+The Inverted Pyramid is the formula to effectively accomplishing these objectives.
+Last but not least, its structure could also be a guideline, if you are having difficulties churning out content.

-In a world of competition, the chances of your audience not reading everything is extremely high.
+In a world of intense competition for attention, chances of your audience not reading everything is practically assured.

 The Lead.
 The Most Crucial Segment of the Inverted Pyramid

 The Inverted Pyramid opens with the lead.
 This is not the header/headline or the byline.
-This is instead the first paragraph or statement.
+Instead, this is the first paragraph or statement.
 In journalism, the lead is where the 5Ws and 1H are.
-Those would be who, what, where, when, why, and how.
+These being the who, what, where, when, why, and how.

 The Bottom Tip

-Traditionally, this is where least important information is assigned to.
-Things like backgrounds, general information, secondary quotes etc. I would however say that here is where the furnishing of the house comes in.
-In other words, the auxiliary information that further convinces your client into doing business with you.
-Examples could be case studies, testimonials from existing customers, or some interesting company background tale.
-Being the lowest segment of the writing structure, you could be considered on safer grounds at this point.
+To put it in another way, the bottom tip contains auxiliary information that further convinces your client into doing business with you.
+For example, case studies, testimonials from existing customers, or some interesting company background tale.
+Being the lowest segment of the writing structure, you could also be considered on safer grounds at this point.
 If a client lasts till here, chances are he or she would finish reading.
-In other words, you could get a tad more colourful.
-Colourful but not verbose.
-Brevity remains the core of the Inverted Pyramid, and the focus of good business writing.
+In other words, you could afford to be a shade more colorful.
+Colorful, but not verbose, though.
+Brevity remains the core of the Inverted Pyramid.
+It should always be the focus of effective business writing.

-Other than encouraging concise writing, the Inverted Pyramid style was also embraced by journalism because it facilitates easy trimming.
-Publication space remains valuable in print media.
+Other than for the purpose of encouraging concise writing, the Inverted Pyramid style was also embraced by journalism because it facilitates easy trimming.
+Publication space is extremely valuable in print media.
 Very often, there's simply no space for thousand word articles.
 Editors therefore need a quick and safe way to trim articles.
 With this writing style, they simply start chopping from the bottom up.

-I don't know about you.
-But it is very challenging for me to understand a message when I don't at least have a grasp of the fundamental 5Ws
+I don't know about you but it is very challenging for me to understand a business message when I don't at least have a grasp of the 5Ws involved.

-When you swarm me with tales of how satisfied your clients are, or sing accolades of yourself, yet have not told me clearly who you are and what your setup is, all you accomplish is to confuse me.
-With confusion comes scepticism .
-Very soon, I suspect you might be hiding something; why aren't you telling me more about yourself?
+When you swarm me with tales of how satisfied your clients are, or sing accolades of yourself, yet have not clearly told me who you are and what your setup is, the only thing you accomplish is to confuse me.
+With confusion also comes skepticism.
+Very soon, I’d suspect you might be hiding something; just why aren't you telling me more about yourself?
 Why aren't you clear on what you exactly sell?
-My reaction to such scepticism, I go away.

 Or, you don't get me suspicious, but you bore me.
-It's a colourful world out there.
-There are SO many things to do on the Internet alone.
+It's a colorful world out there.
+There are so many things to enjoy on the Internet alone.
 If I need to tire myself with guessing about you, you're not worth the time.
-There are plenty of other business collateral that grabs my interest in a better way.
-Or I could just go play Candy Crush or have a soda.
+There are plenty of other business collateral that grabs my attention in a better, quicker way.

 © 2016 Kuan Leong Yong